 The Residency Options Committee reviews received residency waiver requests once a month.
 The student is notified via their Pacific email account if the request is approved or denied.

 Possible exemptions include: being married, having a dependent child or living with an immediate family member (must be a parent, sibling, or legal guardian).
-Living with an immediate family member requires legal proof of residence, which must be within 20 miles.
+Living with an immediate family member requires legal proof of residence, which must be within 20 miles of the Pacific University Forest Grove campus.
 Please Note the mileage exemption to live at home with an immediate family member is not an option once the Housing Contract period begins.

 Maintaining Housing Eligibility

 Residents of campus housing must maintain the following eligibility requirements: